VintageGaming/VaultAPI/README.md

 }
 ```

-## Implementing VaultUnlocked/Vault2 Multi-Currency API -- Soon to be Added Directly into the Main VaultAPI
+## Implementing VaultUnlocked/Vault2 Multi-Currency API -- Also Added Directly into the Main VaultAPI, but leaving Vault2 Directory for plugins implementing it already.
 Implementing VaultUnlocked/Vault2 API is quite simple.
 It requires getting the Economy, Permission, or Chat service from the Bukkit ServiceManager.
 See the example below:

 ```java